-Financial year 2015-16 2016-17 2017-18 2018-19 2019-20
+Year ended 30 June 2016 Year ended 30 June 2017 Year ended 30 June 2018 Year ended 30 June 2019 Year ended 30 June 2020

 Revenue split %

 United Kingdom 61% 53% 49% 45% 40%

 Overseas 39% 47% 51% 55% 60%

 Annual revenue growth %

 United Kingdom 5% 3% 2% 9% 7%

 Overseas 22% 43% 19% 26% 32%

 We are heavily exposed to the global healthcare system and in the current social and economic environment, dominated by a global pandemic, our geographical diversity is a strategic strength.
 We have seen countries emerge from lockdown and their health systems resume out-patient and elective procedures at differing times.
-We can expect countries to re-enter lockdown in an unsynchronised way too.
+We can expect countries to reenter lockdown in an unsynchronised way too.

 In July, we acquired 80% of the share capital of Tristel Italia Srl, bringing this company under our complete ownership and control.
-We now have fourteen subsidiaries selling directly into the hospital marketplace in the United Kingdom, Belgium, the Netherlands, France, Italy, Germany, Switzerland, Poland, Russia, Hong Kong, China, Malaysia, Australia, and New Zealand.
+We now have 14 subsidiaries selling directly into the hospital marketplace in the United Kingdom, Belgium, the Netherlands, France, Italy, Germany, Switzerland, Poland, Russia, Hong Kong, China, Malaysia, Australia, and New Zealand.
 We have subsidiaries in the United States, Japan, India and Ireland which are not yet active in terms of selling.